FlawlessNa/Legends/README.md

   - Still, it doesn't solve issue because if layout is wrong, the "'" should become "è" (as an example) and configs are therefore wrong in such a case
 - [ ] Current movements failsafe contradicts MobsHitting, needs to be fixed.
 Should MobsHitting cancel Rotation altogether?
 - [ ] Add a "log dump" from AttributeMetadata for each BotData instance upon engine shutdown
+- [ ] There's a bug with the rotation cycle, could be caused by Mob Check failsafe, but rotation sometimes resets?

 ## Model Usage
 - [ ] For comparison, try removing the caching feature and assess which option is best (will need to wait until server stable)